-The temporary staffing agency will be responsible for paying any employees which are sent to a specific company.
+The temporary staffing agency will be responsible for paying any employees that work in a specific company.

 The agency will then charge the company a specific amount hourly, and the agency will subtract a percentage of this amount as their fee for providing the employee.
 This means that the temp agency is responsible for the collection of any applicable taxes from the temporary employee’s pay.

-The details will all be included in the contract which any company signs to constitute an agreement with the temporary agency.
+The contract any company signs to constitute an agreement with the temporary agency will include all details.
 This is fairly typical of how an agreement might be reached between a company and a temporary agency and is also fairly typical of how a temporary employee would be paid.